Engineers Australia about COVID-19

 According to Engineers Australia, their events and training services may have moved online, due to Novel Corona.
 Still, all other Engineers Australia services – including Chartered assessments – continue and Their team remains on duty and contactable, even if many of them are working remotely.

 Engineers Australia is the assigned expert for evaluating abilities and skills identified with engineering occupations in Australia.
-Australia’s Engineers work with the Department of Home Affairs, migration agents and international organisations to develop streamlined migration skills assessment procedures for engineers.
+Australia’s Engineers work with the Department of Home Affairs, migration agents, and international organizations to develop streamlined migration skills assessment procedures for engineers.

 Chief executive officer of Engineers Australia Bronwyn Evans says engineers will play a key role in building resilience during and after the COVID-19 pandemic.